ashinw/house-prj-pub/lower-level/section-J-requirements.md

 There is/are currently:
 * Two LED downlights installed operating from a dimmer transformer
-* Small wall air-conditioner installed on the upper right corner of the west wall
+* A small wall air-conditioner installed on the upper right corner of the west wall.
+Note, this is the only air cooling system in the house
 * A sliding door to the kitchen
-* A stair case down to the rumpus room
+* A staircase down to the rumpus room
 * An outside hatch door for under house access on the south-west corner
-* A ducted heating vent near the south wall beside the stair case to the rumpus room
+* A ducted heating vent near the south wall beside the staircase to the rumpus room
 * The potential to place a window on the west facing wall to invite a lot more heat & light